3 dead, 2 injured in murder-suicide, Jacksonville police say

-JACKSONVILLE, Fla. - Three people are dead and two were critically wounded in a mass shooting that happened early Saturday morning, which the Jacksonville Sheriff's Office is investigating as a murder-suicide.
+JACKSONVILLE, Fla. - Three people are dead and two were critically wounded in a murder-suicide that happened early Saturday morning, the Jacksonville Sheriff's Office said.

 Officers were called to a home on Brian Lakes Drive, off Normandy Boulevard on the Westside, at 3 a.m., where they found two adults with gunshot wounds.
 The two were taken to local hospitals.
-A woman who was shot told police the name of the suspect who she says shot her.
+A woman who was shot told police the name of the suspect.

 A neighbor who heard screams after the gunshots said a woman and her two brothers live in the house.